 Personal Bankruptcy

-At a free, initial assessment our trustees will review your financial situation in detail and explore debt relief options.
-If you decide to proceed with an assignment in bankruptcy, we will prepare the statutory documents for your signing.
-Once the bankruptcy is filed with the Office of the Superintendent of Bankruptcy, your bankruptcy trustee must realize on your assets that have value and you may have to make surplus income payments.
+At a free, initial assessment our Trustees will review your financial situation in detail and explore all debt relief options with you.
+If you decide to proceed with an assignment in bankruptcy, they will prepare the statutory documents for you to sign.
+Once the bankruptcy is filed with the Office of the Superintendent of Bankruptcy, your Trustee will work with you to ensure you understand and follow your obligations to eventually obtain your discharge.

 Stay of Proceedings

-Upon the filing of a bankruptcy, there is a stay of proceedings which stops your unsecured creditors from pursuing you for payment of their debt.
-The stay of proceedings will stop a wage garnishment and collection calls and provide you debt relief.
-The stay of proceedings is effective against the Government of Canada and garnishments for tax debt.
+Upon the filing of a bankruptcy assignment, there is an automatic stay of proceedings in place which stops your unsecured creditors from pursuing you for payment of their debt.
+The stay of proceedings will stop a wage garnishment and collection calls and provide you with peace of mind.
+The stay of proceedings is also effective against the Government of Canada and garnishments for income tax and other tax debts.

-Your Licensed Insolvency Trustee must realize on any assets you own that have a value.
-This means that the Trustee will sell investments, vehicles, shares, etc. You may be able to settle with the Trustee to retain these assets.
+Your Trustee will work with you to realize on any non-exempt assets you own that have a value.
+You may be able to settle with the Trustee to retain these assets, or the Trustee will sell them if an agreement cannot be reached.

-When analyzing your assets, the Trustee will compare the value of the asset to any debt secured against the asset.
-Thus, if you own a home worth $100,000.00 and have a mortgage secured against the house for $100,000.00, there is no equity in the house and your Trustee would not sell your home.
+When reviewing your assets, the Trustee will compare the value of the asset to any debt secured against it to calculate if there is any realizable value.
+For example, if you own a home worth $100,000 and have a mortgage secured against it for $80,000, the equity or value is only $20,000.

-There are also certain assets that are exempt from seizure by your Trustee.
-These are:
+Under Provincial legislation, certain assets are exempt from seizure by your Trustee.
+For example:

 Your Licensed Insolvency Trustee will explain these in full at your free, initial assessment.